arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 - Installed MongoDB locally and created a simple database named cart.
 This cart database has collection named items.
 Inserted   various items in this collection as documents.
 - Created a simple Node server.
 This server connects to local MongoDB database cart and prints every item which is represented   by documents in item collection.

+Manogna:-
+- Done few trials using Mongodb and sample go api given by the professor.
+- Deployed Mongodb into Docker and started the container.
+Connected the running instance to go api on localhost and tested whether the server is up and able to retrieve the mongodb documents.
+- Also ran go api on docker and connected it to nodejs.
+Tested whether the mongodb is responding to the frontend requests happening through nodejs.
+- Updated the core value- Communication.

 ### Week 3 Updates:
 Jigar:-
 - Moved ahead in search of NoSQL database